RonewaOnly/Collectibles_Den/README.md

 ## Features

+### Account Creation
+To fully experience Collectables Den as a user first register an account by pressing "Get Started" button To Register an account the following is need:
+First and Last Names
+Email
+for password

+                Password must meet the following  password
+                requirements, the password must be:
+                • At least 8 characters long
+                • Contain a capital letter
+                • Contain a number
+                • Contain a special character

 ### Home Page

 The home page serves as the central hub where users can access all their collections.
 With a simple click, users can dive into their collections and explore the various media items stored within.